§ Verifiable Trust v4 Specification

 -

-- Custom business models and permission policies
+Participantentries - Custom business models and onboarding policies

 -